bernhardAxonIvy/doc/source/designer-guide/how-to/process-extensions.rst

 To make this Sub Process even more popular for third parties, we can make it appear in the process editor's palette.
-Go to the Sub Process start event and double-click it to open its inscription.
+Go to the Sub Process start event and open its :ref:`inscription<process-inscription-view>`.
-In the `General` tab, add the tag `Connector` and save the Process.
+In the :ref:`process-element-tab-general`, add the :ref:`tag<process-element-tab-general-tags>` `Connector` and save the Process.
 Being tagged, the element now appears in the :ref:`Extensions<process-element-extension-item>` section, accessible for all Projects that depend upon yours.